-The MCP server authenticates with the same API key as the REST API — but instead of a header you set on every request, your assistant passes it as a bearer token from its MCP config.
+The MCP server uses the same API key as the REST API.
+Instead of adding a header to every request yourself, you save the key as a bearer token in your assistant’s MCP configuration.

 Generating an API key

-You need a NeetoCal API key before you can connect an assistant.
-Learn how to generate your API key here.
+You need a NeetoCal API key before connecting an assistant.
+Learn how to generate one.

 How MCP authenticates

-NeetoCal runs a hosted MCP server at https://connect.neetocal.com/mcp/messages.
-Your assistant sends the API key on every request in an Authorization header:
+NeetoCal hosts the MCP server at https://connect.neetocal.com/mcp/messages.
+Your assistant includes the API key in an Authorization header on every request:

 Keep your key safe

 Treat your API key like a password.
-Generate a separate key per workspace — a key from one workspace won’t work in another.
+Create a separate key for each workspace; a key only works in the workspace where you created it.

-Your API key grants access to your workspace’s scheduling data.
-Anyone who can read your assistant’s config can use it, so don’t commit it to shared repositories or paste it where others can see it.
+Your API key gives access to your workspace’s scheduling data.
+Anyone who can read your assistant’s configuration can use it.
+Do not commit it to a shared repository or paste it where others can see it.

 When authentication fails

-MCP doesn’t surface a 401 the way a raw API call does.
-A missing or invalid key shows up instead as one of these symptoms:
+MCP does not expose a 401 error the way a direct API request does.
+A missing or invalid key usually looks like one of these problems:

-Both usually mean the Authorization header is wrong — a mistyped key, a key from a different workspace, or a key that’s been revoked.
-Verify or regenerate your key from the API Keys article, then work through Troubleshooting.
+Both usually mean the Authorization header is wrong: the key may be mistyped, belong to another workspace, or have been revoked.
+Verify or regenerate it in the API Keys article, then follow Troubleshooting.